FireBird2612/100-days-of-code/logs.md

 Just knowing the syntax of any language won't get you anywhere but practicing the language is the way to go.

 ---

+# Day22 of coding challenge

+**Date:** 21 Nov 2022

+Solved few problems on C programming from G2G.

+I will be working on my C language from now on, solving as many problems as I can!

+---

+# Day23 of coding challenge

+**Date:** 22 Nov 2022

+Day 2 of understanding, implementing and solving...

+---